alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 A coded format specification MAY define additional parameter constraints that can be used to express limits or preferences on the audio, video and data sub-streams.

-#### RTP transport based on RFC 2250
+#### RTP transport based on RFC 2250 and RFC 3551

-For Nodes transmitting H.222.0 using the RTP payload mapping defined by RFC 2250, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
+For Nodes transmitting H.222.0 using the RTP payload mapping defined by RFC 2250 adn RFC 3551, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.

 An example Sender resource is provided in the [Examples](../examples/).

 ##### SDP format-specific parameters

-The SDP file at the `manifest_href` MUST comply with the requirements of RFC 2250.
+The SDP file at the `manifest_href` MUST comply with the requirements of RFC 2250 adn RFC 3551.

 An example SDP file is provided in the [Examples](../examples/).